 …you at least run a brush through their coat to make sure they’re not matted.

-HOST VO So in general Afghan hounds do best in calm environments and need about an hour of exercise every day.
+So in general Afghan hounds do best in calm environments and need about an hour of exercise every day.
 While a sturdy breed, Afghans are hypersensitive to injuries.
 Their long coats require daily grooming and they’re best trained by an experienced, gentle hand.
 Lastly, the Afghan thrives in a family with older children.

-KAREN VO They just touch your heart.
-They know exactly |
+They just touch your heart.
+They know exactly

 how to reach you.
-It’s inspirational to live with them. |
+It’s inspirational to live with them.

 MUSIC SEGUE

-HOST VO When Dogs 101 continues, meet the breed everyone knows as Toto. |
+When Dogs 101 continues, meet the breed everyone knows as Toto.

 MUSIC OUT

-TYSON KILMER VO/OC It’s the dog from Wizard Of Oz.
+It’s the dog from Wizard Of Oz

-HOST VO That’s right.
+HOST VO

 MUSIC IN